What’s your retirement spending reality?

 What do you envision for your retirement?
 Traveling the world?
 Frequently entertaining friends and family at home?
 Delving into pastimes you had little leeway for during your working years?
 Whatever your pursuits, it’s essential to plan ahead for your spending needs to help ensure that you can afford your dream retirement.

-Dan Hunt, Senior Investment Strategist at Morgan Stanley Wealth Management, leads a team focused on examining how spending tends to evolve over the course of retirement and how lifestyle choices can affect retirement readiness.
+Dan Hunt, Senior Investment Strategist at Morgan Stanley Wealth Management, leads a team who examines how spending tends to evolve over the course of retirement and how lifestyle choices can affect retirement readiness.
 One thing they have consistently found: Spending rarely stays constant in this stage of life.

 What retirement looks like today